 Western short stories Bio. of Tom Sheehan

-Later book publications include The Cowboys, Beside the Broken Trail, In the Garden of Long Shadows, Between Mountain and River, and, shortly, Catch a Wagon to a Star, by Pocol Press, and Jehrico by Danse Macabre.
-Back Home in Saugus (a collection) is being considered, as are Small Victories for the Soul VII, Korean Echoes, Jock Poems for Proper Bostonians, The One Way to Get Home, and Alone with the Good Graces.
+Later book publications include The Cowboys, Beside the Broken Trail, In the Garden of Long Shadows, Between Mountain and River, and Catch a Wagon to a Star, by Pocol Press, and Jehrico by Danse Macabre.
+Back Home in Saugus (a collection) is being considered, as is Beneath My Feet This Earth Slips into the Far-side of Another’s Telescope and Pages from Fallen Books.
+In production status is Jock Poems for Proper Bostonians at Pocol Press.
+Recent releases include Small Victories for the Soul VII, from Wilderness House Literary Review, and Alone with the Good Graces from Pocol Press.
 He was Danse Macabre’s 2016 Writer-in-Residence in Las Vegas.

 Western Pulps and Such Magazines